 We are very excited to see this project get under way, as this change will benefit everyone living at Embrey Mill by reducing traffic jams and by providing faster commuting times.
 This is a great development for Stafford County and we are so pleased that they will be beginning construction soon!

 Here at Embrey Mill we are proud to say that we have total “Walkability” in our neighborhood.
-You can walk to any of our park as well as from one phase of the development to the other.
-On any given day as you ride through Embrey Mill you will see moms, kids, and dog walkers traveling up and down our sidewalks.
 Our goal at Embrey Mill was for you to come home, park your car and leave the busy lifestyle behind you as your enjoy all the community has to offer.

 With the hazy, lazy days of summer fastly approaching, as well as the opening of the Embrey Mill pool on Saturday, May 27, now is a great time to review some swimming safety tips to keep our littlest swimmer’s safe while enjoying all the pool has to offer.